HamRadioTools/pySkel_v2/README.md

 Structured JSON to stdout (API and worker).
 Fields include service, env, file, line, request_id (API), etc., ready for log collectors (Loki/SIEM).

+- Werkzeug/Gunicorn access logs remain enabled so HTTP traffic is also emitted as JSON; use `LOG_LEVEL` for noise control and override with `FLASK_DEBUG` when you still want the Flask debugger/reloader locally.

 ## Tests

 ```bash